 b.
 Your resume including two references with contact information (please label this file with your last name, i.e. Applicant Name_resume)

 c.
 One letter of recommendation (please label this file with your last name, i.e. Applicant Name_rec1)

 Application packets must be complete with attachments labeled according to the stated guidelines above.
 Incomplete packets will not be reviewed.
 The deadline for submitting applications is February 15.
-However, we will continue accepting applications until all three positions filled.
+However, we will continue accepting applications until all positions are filled.